 Those are the main issues around impermanent loss problems that contributed to the works on its mitigation.
 There are several solutions that act effectively in terms of impermanent loss problem mitigation and elimination.
 One of them is to hold your money in stablecoins.

-The problem of impermanent loss occurs in a time of market fluctuation and usually deals with high volatile assets.
+The problem of impermanent loss in crypto occurs in a time of market fluctuation and usually deals with high volatile assets.
 In case of stablecoins, there will be no such volatility, so no need to rebalance the pool one or another way.
 As long as the price is equal to or near to $1, there is no risk of loss.
 Curve was the first protocol which indirectly eliminated the impermanent loss problem by enabling swap between stablecoins.
 We use “indirectly” because this applied only to stable assets and does not resolve the whole problem itself.
 Despite this, it made a big step forward and created a great alternative on the market then.

 The next step in impermanent loss beating was the introduction of Balancer’s customized pools.
 The new AMM model, the protocol uses, help to peg the token price to its actual weight or value.
 Accordingly, it allows creation of pools with unequal amounts of tokens provided like 60/40 or even 98/2 and 95/5.
 The other helpful advantage is that the pool is no longer limited to only two assets, so a user can supply 30% ETH/50% DAI/20% USDC as an example.